 Graduate Summer School in Plasma Physics

 The PPPL Graduate Summer School (GSS), August 12-16, 2019, is a one-week event that brings graduate students in various fields of plasma physics and engineering from all over the country to PPPL.
 The school features mini-courses focused on topics that are common to many fields of plasma physics.
+The 2019 GSS will feature 4 mini-courses in Low-Temperature Plasmas, Computational Methods, Turbulence, and Plasma Diagnostics.

 Additionally, the students present their own research in a poster session and in oral presentations throughout the week.